-Have you noticed an increase in your car insurance rates?
-Like the cost to buy a jug of milk or a carton of eggs, your auto insurance rates will go up due to inflation.
+Have you noticed an increase in your car insurance premium?
+Like the cost to buy a jug of milk or a carton of eggs, your rates will go up due to inflation.
 There are many reasons for this, but it ultimately comes down to the cost of goods and services relating to auto claims constantly being on the rise.

-In this article, we’ll explore how inflation affects your auto insurance rates.
-This includes a look at specific expenses that inflation impacts, which may result in a higher premium.
+In this article, we’ll explore how inflation affects insurance coverage costs.
+This includes a look at specific expenses that it impacts, which may result in a higher premium.
 Of course, this is an uncontrollable issue.
-However, we’ll lay out some ways you can combat these increased costs and lower your rates as much as possible.
+However, we’ll lay out some ways you can combat these increased prices and lower your rates as much as possible.

 Inflation’s Effect on Car Insurance